abathingchris/selen/README.md

 selen requires the following:

 * [Vagrant v1.3.5+] - tool for automating environments
+* [vagrant-vbguest] - vagrant plugin for automated installation/update of guest additions
 * [Virtualbox v4.3+] - virtualization software

 Start the vagrant instances with